‘Where I Find God’: Larry Fleet’s Breakout Country Single

 His dreams came full circle when another country star took notice of his talent.
 Fleet found himself on the road again, this time with his childhood idol, Willie Nelson.

 The foundation Fleet set for his music career took more than 10 years to build.
-But the song that put him on the country music map only took him an afternoon to write.
+But the song that put him on the country music map took him only an afternoon to write.

 Gospel Song Sundays

 One day, he was contacted by someone who took notice of his engaging social media series.
-Veteran Nashville songwriter Connie Harrington saw his “Gospel Song Sunday” videos, and wanted to write with him.
+Veteran Nashville songwriter Connie Harrington saw his “Gospel Song Sunday” videos and wanted to write with him.

 Fleet had long admired Harrington’s work.
 Lee Brice’s moving hit “I Drive Your Truck” is among many of the popular tunes she’s penned for country singers.
 Now, Fleet would get to work with one of Nashville’s go-to wordsmiths.

-Before he had time to process another another full-circle moment, he found himself in Harrington’s office, penning a song that upped the ante of his career.
+Before he had time to process another full-circle moment, he found himself in Harrington’s office, penning a song that upped the ante of his career.

 The Spark of an Idea